10 Things You Didn’t Know About Asheville-Area B&Bs

 1900 Inn on Montford: This wood-shingled home is furnished with American and English antiques, but its bathrooms are the attention-getters.
 In 2014, two were featured in SmarterTraveler.com’s 10 Gorgeous Hotel Bathrooms Around the World.
 Their only rival is the recently renovated Thomas Wolfe room that features a stunning roman bath.

 Abbington Green: This Colonial Revival-style home was built in 1908.
 In 1993, it opened as a B&B and has been hosting guests ever since.
 It has a decidedly English feel that extends to the beautifully landscaped boxwood parterre, oriental, shade, cottage, and chartreuse gardens that surround the house.
-But when the holiday season rolls around, Abbington Green is All American, with lights, trees, angels and a collection of more than 130 nutcrackers that would make Tchaikovsky proud.
+But when the holiday season rolls around, Abbington Green is All American, with lights, trees, nutcrackers and angels.

 Black Walnut B&B: Listed in 1,000 Places to See Before You Die, this 1899 home includes eight guest bedrooms and even a pink marble sink carved by Thomas Wolfe’s father, Grant.
 Afternoon tea and wine tastings are perennial favorites, as Sandra Bullock discovered while a guest during the filming of 28 Days and members of The Hunger Games crew enjoyed during their stay.

 Black Mountain Inn: Built in the 1830s as a stage coach stop, this B&B once served as a tuberculosis sanitarium before becoming an artist studio.
 In the 1940s, when Black Mountain College was at its height, the studio hosted such greats as Ernest Hemingway, John Steinbeck and Norman Rockwell.
 Today its ancient oaks and lush mountain landscape invite guests to relax and sit a spell.

 These are just a handful of the wonderful Bed and Breakfasts in the Asheville area.
 See our list of Bed and Breakfasts in Asheville.

 Beaufort House photo by Jim Muth.
 1900 Inn on Montford photo by Michael Oppenheim.